informatics-isi-edu/ermrest/user-doc/Chado-patterns.md

 We simplify the dbxref model:

-1. Don't need/want serial IDs except for efficient internal mappings
+1. Don't need/want serial IDs which are inconsistent between DB instances
 2. Want direct denormalized access to dbxref

 ### cvtermpath